gkoos/blog/src/posts/2018-03-25-Matched-Betting-Arithmetics-3.md

 - mathematics
 - matched betting
 ---
-_This is the second part of the series on matched bet arithmetics.<br>
+_This is the third part of the series on matched bet arithmetics.<br>
 Click [here](/posts/2017-2-1-Matched-Betting-Arithmetics/) for Part 1.<br>
 Click [here](/posts/2017-2-9-Matched-Betting-Arithmetics-2/) for Part 2._